interactivesolutions/honeycomb-cms/README.md

     composer dump

 Finally run last command to update all of the HoneyComb CMS environment.
 Make sure you have .env file filled.
-This required db connection.
+This step requires database connection.

     php artisan hc:update